 Just because I was curious about true peak levels of other professionally mastered tracks I compared one track that was mastered a while back for a CD release and one track that was recently released for digital media.
 You can see the difference even by looking at the waveforms.
 The CD version peaked at 0.00dB with true peaks levels at +1,02dB.
 The digital release peaked at -0.40dB with true peak levels at -0,26dB.

-I do like to be on the save side myself but to be honest, I have never heard the artifacts produced by positive true peak levels.
+I do like to be on the safe side myself, but to be honest, I have never heard the artifacts produced by positive true peak levels.
 Most modern DA converters can probably handle these true peak levels perfectly fine.
 And just like everything in audio.
 If it sounds good it is good.

 In my self-mastered version, I used a stereo enhancer to widen the stereo field a bit.
 By looking at the correlation meter in the free SPAN analyzer my version provided a little bit more width than LANDR’s version.
 I don’t think they actually enhanced the width because it was similar to the original version.
 This probably depends on the genre, electronic music doesn’t have much stereo width anyways so the algorithm didn’t find it necessary to increase the width.